 Year 9 INTENT: The Year 9 History curriculum aims to provide pupils with a secure and detailed understanding of World history from 1918-present.
 This builds upon the knowledge pupils will have acquired at KS3 on the causes of the First World War, the recruitment of soldiers and the conditions in the trenches.
 The year provides pupils with opportunities to further strengthen the historical skills that will be required through KS3 and KS4 and improves the skills required for them to develop as historians.
 By the end of the year, pupils will have detailed knowledge of the events of the interwar years, the Second World War, and the Civil Rights movement; and case studies of the Western Front and the dropping of the Atomic Bomb.
 Pupils will consider the impact of many of the most destructive and devastating events of the twentieth century on the modern world and will have opportunities to develop their understanding of a thematic approach to History with the study of medicine in Britain.
 Moor Park History pupils will be confident in using an inquisitive and questioning approach to the past and use skills needed by historians to evaluate the usefulness and reliability of source material.
 They will be able to investigate historical topics and apply their detailed knowledge of the past in support of clearly justified arguments.
-The impact of the Black Lives Matter movement has encouraged reflection on the role we can all play in addressing issues of racism within our society.
 History at Moor Park has prioritised teaching topics such as the slave trade, the Holocaust and Civil Rights Movements in depth, however it is important to recognise that improvements can always be made.
 With this in mind, additional opportunities have been identified to cover the history of BAME groups.
 Further work will take place across the year, with input from pupils, to consider how the Black Curriculum and other projects to include a more diverse range of topics can used to enrich the curriculum at Moor Park.